kubeflow/examples/house-prices-kaggle-competition/README.md

 To start building out a Kubeflow pipeline, you need to get yourself acquainted with the Kubeflow Pipelines [documentation](https://www.kubeflow.org/docs/components/pipelines/sdk/build-pipeline/) to understand what the pipelines are, its components, what goes into these components.
 There are different ways to build out a pipeline component as mentioned [here](https://www.kubeflow.org/docs/components/pipelines/sdk/build-pipeline/#building-pipeline-components).
 In the following example, we are going to use the lightweight python functions based components for building up the pipeline.

-### Step 1: Install KubeFlow Pipeline SDK and import the required kfp packages to run the pipeline
+### Step 1: Install Kubeflow Pipeline SDK and import the required kfp packages to run the pipeline

-From the kfp, we will be using [func_to_container_op](https://kubeflow-pipelines.readthedocs.io/en/stable/source/kfp.components.html#kfp.components.func_to_container_op) which would help in building the factory function from the python functions and we will use [InputPath](https://kubeflow-pipelines.readthedocs.io/en/stable/source/kfp.components.html#kfp.components.InputPath) and [OutputPath](https://kubeflow-pipelines.readthedocs.io/en/stable/source/kfp.components.html#kfp.components.OutputPath) from components package to pass the paths of the files or models to these tasks.
+From the kfp, we will be using [func_to_container_op](https://kubeflow-pipelines.readthedocs.io/en/stable/source/kfp.components.html#kfp.components.func_to_container_op) which would help in building the factory function from the python function and we will use [InputPath](https://kubeflow-pipelines.readthedocs.io/en/stable/source/kfp.components.html#kfp.components.InputPath) and [OutputPath](https://kubeflow-pipelines.readthedocs.io/en/stable/source/kfp.components.html#kfp.components.OutputPath) from components package to pass the paths of the files or models to these tasks.
 The [passing of data](https://www.kubeflow.org/docs/components/pipelines/sdk/python-function-components/#pass-data) is being implemented by kfp’s supported data passing mechanism.
 InputPath and OutputPath is how you pass on the data or model between the components.

 ### Step 2: Next build out the pipeline components